ansible/qa-scale-lab/README.md

 This repo is made available under the Apache 2.0 license.
 The `cfn/` directory also contains Apache 2.0 licensed code courtesy of [aws-cf-templates](https://github.com/widdix/aws-cf-templates).

+# Lore Note

+The names for the Container Lightweight Inventory Numerous Targets (CLINTs) is a backronym to match Mission to Zyxx's Clone Light Infantry Nomadic Troopers.